OpenTermsArchive/contrib-versions/Grammarly/Privacy Policy.md

 Grammarly is committed to protecting the security of your Information and takes reasonable precautions to protect it.
 However, internet data transmissions, whether wired or wireless, cannot be guaranteed to be 100% secure, and as a result, we cannot ensure the security of Information you transmit to us, including Personal Data and User Content. accordingly, you acknowledge that you do so at your own risk.

-We use industry-standard encryption to protect your data in transit.
-This is commonly referred to as transport layer security (“TLS”) or secure socket layer (“SSL”) technology.
+We use industry-standard encryption to protect your data in transit and at rest.

 Once we receive your data, we protect it on our servers using a combination of technical, physical, and logical security safeguards.
 The security of the data stored locally in any of our Software installed on your computing device requires that you make use of the security features of your device.
 We recommend that you take the appropriate steps to secure all computing devices that you use in connection with our Site, Software, and Services.